A/B testing is effective in determining the best way to communicate with your customers.

-There are a number of options to choose from when selecting how the final, or best, version should be evaluated.
+There are several options to choose from when selecting how the final, or best, version should be evaluated.
 Please be aware that there are a few things worth considering before making this selection:

-- There may be some lag in the time taken for the recipient's email server to send a response to Voyado.
-Keep in mind that it is desirable to have as much data as possible when determining the final version
+- There may be some lag in the time taken for the recipient's email server to send a response to Engage.
+Keep in mind that it is desirable to have as much data as possible when determining the final version.

-- If, for instance, your Voyado set-up lacks transactional data there will be no point in using the options based on purchase sum
+- If, for instance, your Engage setup lacks transactional data, there will be no point in using the options based on purchase sum.

-- If the option used is based on purchase sum please consider the fact that it may take time before the related transactions have been imported to Voyado
+- If the option used is based on purchase sum, please consider the fact that it may take time before the related transactions have been imported to Engage.

-When you are in the design step of the message creation, you may choose that each respective module is only presented in one version, or both.
-You will find this setting in the module menu on the right hand side of the editor.
+When you're in the design step of the message creation, you may choose that each respective module is only presented in one version, or both.
+You find this setting in the module menu on the right-hand side of the editor.

-In the send step you will able to see a preview of the subject line and pre-header for each respective version.
+In the 'Send' step you're able to see a preview of the subject line and pre-header for each version.

 Both test versions will be sent at the scheduled time to the defined percentage of recipients.
 The final and best version will then be sent to the remaining audience at the time delay you have specified.